nus-cs2103-AY2324S2/ip/docs/README.md

 ![Deadline](../images/Deadline.png)

 ## Adding Events: `event`
-Adds a event to the task list.
+Adds an event to the task list.
 Specifying the start and end date.

 Format: `event DESCRIPTION /from DATE /to DATE`